 Of course, this is one of many, many changes that have been made, with many more in the pipeline.
 Although concerning on an individual level, it is when taken together that the full force of the changes becomes apparent.

 Collectively, the changes to employment law amount to the biggest assault on workers’ rights ever.
 They very significantly weaken worker bargaining power, and will increase job insecurity for millions.
 And like so many of the coalition government’s policies they impact particularly on the most vulnerable.

 Left Foot Forward readers can purchase David Renton and Anna Macey’s latest publication Justice Deferred: a critical guide to the Coalition’s employment tribunal reforms at a cut price of 75 per cent off by quoting 0804Lff2013Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.